GoogleChromeLabs/browser-fs-access/README.md

   startIn: 'downloads',
   // By specifying an ID, the user agent can remember different directories for different IDs.
   id: 'projects',
+  // Set to 'read' or 'readwrite'; the browser will prompt the user accordingly.
+  mode: 'read',
   // Callback to determine whether a directory should be entered, return `true` to skip.
   skipDirectory: (entry) => entry.name[0] === '.',
 };